prakratisingh/ADBMS-UPES/README.md

 To understand and apply the concept of Constraints.
 ###### Objective :
 To understand the concept of data constraints that is enforced on data being stored in the table.
-Focus on Primary Key and the Foreign Key.
+Focus is given on Primary Key and the Foreign Key.